le0booba/Superior_Tab_Mute/README.md

 <blockquote>

 - **Check the Toggle**: Make sure the "Remember last source" toggle is enabled for the current mode (First Sound or Whitelist).
-- **Verify History**: The feature requires at least one other tab to have played audio recently.
-The extension maintains a history of up to 20 recently audible tabs.
+- **Verify Audible Tabs**: The feature requires at least one other tab to be playing audio or to have recently played audio.
 - **Test It**: Close the current source tab and see if the extension switches to another recently audible tab automatically.

 </blockquote>